 You need a complete electrical protection system, not just surge protection.

-I personally use the 50 amp Progressive electrical protection system.
-I have had many situations that the park had low power, lower than 104 volts.
-I know that if I would not have had my Progressive that I could have had damage.
+I personally use the 50 amp Surge Guard 34951 Total Electrical Protection System.
+I have had many situations that the park had low power, lower than 102 volts.
+I know that if I would not have had my Surge Guard that I could have had damage.
 I now have full confidence when I pull into a park.
 There are enough things to worry about when setting up, and for me, power is not one of them.

 Surge protectors are definitely better than having nothing.
 They are less expensive than a full electrical protection system, but just know that you are still exposed to other problems that can occur.
-My opinion is that everyone that is willing to spend the money on a RV, should spend a few hundred dollars and purchase Surge Guard Total Electrical Protection System in order to protect the RV from electrical issues and not just a surge protector.
+My opinion is that everyone that is willing to spend the money on a RV, should spend a bit more and purchase a Surge Guard Total Electrical Protection System in order to protect the RV from electrical issues that a surge protector alone will not.